jaesung9507/rtsp-playgo/README.md

 ![Demo image](doc/demo.png)
 A simple RTSP GUI client based on wails.
-It works on Windows and Mac, but it doesn't work on Linux.
+It works on Windows, Mac, and Linux.
-Your contributions can make it work on Linux.
+On Linux, you may need to install additional packages like `gstreamer1.0-plugins-bad`.

 ## Build
 ```